hpcloud/npm-lazy-mirror/README.md

-# Lazy mirroring for NPM
+#npm-lazy-mirror
 ---

+A lazy mirroring local npm server.

 ## About